decentralized-identity/sidetree/docs/protocol.md

 IPFS is a global peer-to-peer Merkle DAG _content addressable_ file system.
 The Sidetree Entity protocol discussed so far uses it as a black box to store Sidetree operations.
 Any stored information can be retrieved from the IPFS network using the hash of the content.
 IPFS running node exposes HTTP REST API ([https://ipfs.io/docs/api/](https://ipfs.io/docs/api/)) to interact with the underlying IPFS system.

 Microsoft will have to run its own IPFS nodes to ensure sufficient replication of Sidetree blocks stored on IPFS.
-One potential solution is to use the pinning feature provided by IPFS, but how do ensure sufficient replication without requiring Sidetree compute nodes to interact with other nodes is an open question for investigation.
+One potential solution is to use the pinning feature provided by IPFS, but how do ensure sufficient replication without requiring Sidetree nodes to interact with other nodes is an open question for investigation.

 # Security and Functionality Guarantees

 Assuming the underlying blockchain can be trusted, an implementation provides a guarantee that all _honest_ Sidetree nodes that have a consistent "view'' of the world, independent of any malicious nodes in the network.
 More formally, if the following assumptions hold:

-1. The public blockchain used by Sidetree compute nodes is fork-free.
+1. The public blockchain used by Sidetree nodes is fork-free.

 2. Cache-Builder is deterministic in terms of computing a cache given an ordered sequence of Sidetree transactions.

-We claim that every pair of _honest_ Sidetree compute nodes (i.e., those that follow their prescribed protocol) compute caches that are _consistent_ with each other—regardless of actions of any number of malicious Sidetree compute nodes.
+We claim that every pair of _honest_ Sidetree nodes (i.e., those that follow their prescribed protocol) compute caches that are _consistent_ with each other—regardless of actions of any number of malicious Sidetree nodes.
 By a consistent cache, we mean honest Sidetree nodes know about the same set of DIDs and associate the same DID document and version history for each DID, implying that the output of any *Resolve(did)* operation would be the same when processed by any honest node.

 There are a few subtleties with the above claim (as we discuss below): (a) blockchain tail stability (b) processing lag.